exonum/exonum-doc/src/advanced/consensus/requests.md

 - Delete the validator from the list of nodes that have the requested data.
 - If the list of validators having the data to be requested is empty, delete `RequestState`.
-- Otherwise, execute the request and start a new timer.
+- Otherwise, make one more request attempt and start a new timer.

 ## Algorithm for requests processing